An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Three-gun Shooting

-• Description: Engage targets using a combination of a rifle, shotgun, and pistol.
+• What is it?
+Engage targets using a combination of a rifle, shotgun, and pistol.

 • Goal / Objective: Navigate courses and hit targets with speed and accuracy.